 The decor alone is a reason to visit.
 White comfy booth-like benches and subtle but colourful touches here and there make this patio one of the most photo-worthy in the city.

-As for the menu, Sky Yard has every meal you'd want to enjoy out on a sunny afternoon.
-From fresh apetizers ranging from $6 to $19, through plates meant for sharing ($8-$39), sushi ($11-$100) and other more traditionally served dishes.
+As for the menu, Sky Yard has the perfect summer menu.
+From fresh appetizers ranging from $6 to $19, through plates meant for sharing ($8-$39), sushi ($11-$100) and other more traditionally served dishes.

-Most groups go to Drake's hotel for it's club-like atmosphere and drinks, that range between $14 and $16.
+Most groups go to Drake's hotel for its club-like atmosphere and drinks, which range between $14 and $16.
 Of course, you can pop-in early for brunch and try anything from their special brunch menu.

 Address: 2968 Dundas Street West